-- Invoice Financing term is most commonly used nowadays.
-It is a process by which Businessman can borrow money on amounts due from customers.
+- The invoice Financing term is most commonly used nowadays.
+It is a process by which businessmen can borrow money on amounts due from customers.

 - This process is profitable to business as it helps to improve the cash flow position of the company as well as it helps them to pay employees and suppliers.

-- A type of short-term borrowing is extended by a lender or a bank to its customers on the basis of goods and services sold.
+- A type of short-term borrowing is extended by a lender or a bank to its customers based on goods and services sold.

 - It is done by the company to carry and solve the liquidity needs of the customers.